brainlab-clements/IBQ-MI/README.md

 # IBQ-MI
 Code for the Infant Behavior Questionnaire Measurement Invariance Project.

 There are two R script files.
+Input files should all be .csv files.

 To run analysis, run IBQ_Code_Clean.R.
 This script contains the cleaning of IBQ data, scoring of IBQ data, factor analysis, and data analyses.